markjmoyer/mjmoyer-ally/README.md

 SCSS code into CSS, then generate the file into the target distribution directory.
 When you reload your browser, your changes are immediately visible as they have been compiled and built in the background.

-In order to launch Grunt watch, all you need to do is open a command-line terminal, cd to your working directory and type `gulp watch`:
+In order to launch gulp watch, all you need to do is open a command-line terminal, cd to your working directory and type `gulp watch`:

-    $> cd /Library/WebServer/Documents/nascar-html-cutups/default/
+    $> cd / into your project directory /
-    $> gulp watch
+    $> run `gulp watch`...
-    $> Running "watch" task
+    $> Task "watch" running...
     $> Waiting for changes...

 &nbsp;